Louis Brisson

-Louis Brisson, OSFS (23 June 1817 – 2 February 1908) was a French Roman Catholic priest and the founder of both the Oblate Sisters of St. Francis de Sales and the Oblates of St. Francis de Sales.
-He founded the female branch alongside Léonie Aviat and the male branch alongside the Servant of God Thérèse Chappuis.
+Louis Brisson, OSFS (23 June 1817 – 2 February 1908) was a French Catholic priest who founded the Oblate Sisters of St. Francis de Sales and the Oblates of St. Francis de Sales.

+He founded the female branch alongside Léonie Aviat and the male branch alongside Thérèse Chappuis.
 Brisson's founding of the congregations stemmed from his desire to improve the working conditions of middle-class girls and to ensure their protection and the promotion of their faith.

-His beatification received approval from Pope Benedict XVI and it was celebrated in France on 22 September 2012.
+He was beatified by Pope Benedict XVI in 2012.